-This one works almost on similar principles to phrase number one.
+This phrase works almost on similar principles to phrase number one.

 3. Any Question at All

-Why?
 “Explaining is almost always a disguised form of fighting back,” says Bernstein.
-The other party will sense that and just get more aggressive and emotional.

-“The act of listening is reflecting back the person’s emotional state, not necessarily the content of what they’re saying,” according to Bernstein, and doing that by asking relevant questions is more likely to calm people down and lead the conversation onto firmer ground than any attempt to inject level-headed good sense.
+“The act of listening is reflecting back the person’s emotional state, not necessarily the content of what they’re saying,” said Bernstein in an interview.

 This technique is highly likely to calm people down and lead the conversation onto firmer ground.